 What is Pasta alla Ruota & Why is Everyone So Crazy About It?

-Who knows how cheese trends starts?
+Who knows how cheese trends start?
 There was a time when fondue parties were all the rage, pizza ovens seemed to appear in every backyard and now wedge salads with blue cheese are back in style.
 Whatever the reason, the universe is colluding to make Italian pasta alla ruota the dish on everyone’s lips.
 It’s a simple recipe, piping hot pasta is placed in a hollowed-out cheese wheel, then a chef or waiter scrapes the sides of the cheese wheel bowl, so every single piece of pasta is coated in fresh cheese.
 A showstopper dish often served tableside, the TikTok hashtag #cheesewheelpasta has 232.8M views so it’s no wonder that diners are clamoring for it.

 “Although it’s a little gimmicky, it’s not only a great way to use up every morsel of the Parmigiano Reggiano wheel, but also downright delicious, says Laura Werlin, the award-winning author and cheese educator known as cheezelady.
 Read more about Laura Werlin.
 Viola Buitoni, Italian cooking instructor and author of Italy by Ingredient - Artisanal Foods/Modern Recipes was raised in Perugia, Italy and laughs that “A couple of places, both in the U.S., claim to be the birthplace of it, but in reality, the technique originates in Italy as a translation of a risotto technique.
 I remember first seeing pasta cooked this way in the early 90’s.
 Both Veneto and Lombardia lay claim to having started it.”